allancampos/fields-bugtracker/README.md

 ## Features
 List of features ready and TODOs for future development
 * Add users, projects, issues and comments
-* retrieving all and individual list elements
+* Retrieving all and individual list elements

 GET METHODS <br/>
 Get all users /users  <br/>
-Get a user by email /users/:email <br/>
+Get an user by email /users/:email <br/>
 Get all projects /projects <br/>
 Get a single project /projects/:slug <br/>
 Get all issues /issues <br/>